wpilibsuite/sysid/README.md

 ## Logging Projects

 SysId comes with projects that interface with the telemetry manager to provide the necessary data for analysis.
-These projects are stored in the `base_projects` folder and take in a `config.json` file in the `src/main/deploy` directory to setup the robot hardware for analysis.
+These projects are stored in the `sysid-projects` folder and take in a `config.json` file in the `sysid-projects/deploy` directory to setup the robot hardware for analysis.

-There is a `Drivetrain` project for drivetrain analysis and a `GeneralMechanism` project for simple-motor, elevator, and arm analyses.
+There is a `drivetrain` project for drivetrain analysis and a `mechanism` project for simple-motor, elevator, and arm analyses.

 ### Running the Projects